Mfurlan03/campustech-connect/README.md

 # CampusTech Connect

-A peer-to-peer laptop marketplace tailored for university students.
-CampusTech Connect focuses on academic relevance, student trust (university email), and smarter buying decisions via spec-based filters, recommendations by major, wishlists with target prices, and a comparison tool with external market context.
+CampusTech Connect is a peer-to-peer laptop marketplace built specifically for university students.
+The idea came from seeing how often students struggle to find reliable devices that actually meet the needs of their programs, especially when budgets are tight and public marketplaces feel risky.

+Instead of being a general resale platform, CampusTech Connect focuses on academic relevance, trust, and context, helping students make better decisions, not just faster ones

-## Why this exists
+## Why this project exists

-Students often struggle with:
+Students regularly deal with:
-- Device malfunctions and performance gaps for academic software
+- Laptops that can’t handle required academic software
-- Budget constraints and unreliable public marketplaces
+- Budget constraints and inconsistent quality on public resale sites
-- Listings not tailored to academic needs

-CampusTech Connect addresses this with student-only access, academic filters, spec comparisons, and price context.
+- Listings that don’t explain whether a device is actually suitable for their program
+-
+CampusTech Connect addresses this by limiting access to students, structuring listings around technical specs, and providing tools that help buyers understand whether a laptop makes sense for their major and price range.

 ## Core Features

-- Authentication
+Authentication & Access
+- University-email registration to limit access to students
-  - University email registration and JWT-based login
+- JWT-based authentication
-  - Role support: Buyer, Seller (users can perform both)
+- Buyer and Seller roles (users can act as both)

-- Listings (Seller)
+Listings (Sellers)
-  - Create, view, update, delete laptop listings
+- Create, update, and manage laptop listings
-  - Spec fields: brand, model, CPU, GPU, RAM, storage, price
+- Structured spec fields (CPU, GPU, RAM, storage, price)
-  - Listing verification flag
+- Optional verification flag to improve trust

-- Browsing (Buyer)
-  - Search + filters (price, specs, etc.)
-- Wishlist
+Browsing & Search (Buyers)
+- Search and filter listings by specs and price
-  - Add/remove laptops, set/update target price
+- Wishlist functionality with target prices
-  - View your wishlist
+- Ability to track listings over time

-- Recommendations
+Recommendations
-  - Program/major-based suggested specs and models
+- Suggested specs and laptop types based on program or major
+- Designed to help students avoid under- or over-buying

-- Comparison
+Price Comparison
-  - Compare a listing against similar market options (e.g., via eBay-based criteria) to assess price fairness
+- Compare listings against similar devices in external marketplaces
+- Provides price context rather than just “cheap vs expensive”

 ## Tech Stack